Land Use Element

 • Adequate infrastructure and services are available concurrently.

-• The increase in density would not degrade existing
+• The increase in density would not degrade existing levels of service for fire protection, sheriff, water, or wastewater service in the area.

 We require a specific plan or Planned Development process for proposed residential development in the:Policy LU-6.3 Commercial amendments